Heart-leaf poison bush

 Native to tropical Australia, heart-leaf poison bush is a woody perennial shrub.
 It is found from Western Australia's Hamersley Range through the Northern Territory to Cape York Peninsula and Queensland's central highlands.

-Hear-leaf poison bush is poisonous to stock, requiring pastures with this plant to be fenced.
+Heart-leaf poison bush is poisonous to stock, requiring pastures with this plant to be fenced.
 It is known as desert poison bush in central Australia and wallflower poison bush in Western Australia.

 Heart-leaf poison bush is not a prohibited or restricted invasive plant under the Biosecurity Act 2014.